croservices/cro/docs/reference/cro-http-client.md

 object.
 If you are going to make many requests to the same server or set of servers, make an instance.

+By default, a HTTPS request will use ALPN to negotiate whether to do HTTP/2 or HTTP/1.1, and a HTTP request will always use HTTP/1.1.

 ## Making basic requests

 The `get`, `post`, `put`, `delete`, and `head` methods may be called on either